ni/niveristand-ballard-arinc429-custom-device/Docs/User Guide/User Guide.md

 - Scripting the custom device configuration

 ### Importing a Parameters file in System Explorer
-The Parameters file is genereated from an XML schema for configuring the custom device.
+The Parameters file is generated from an XML schema for configuring the custom device.
 It must match the Hardware XML file's configuration for the Ballard hardware.
 More information about the Parameters file XML schema can be found in `Docs/Parameters XML File/Parameters XML File.md`.

 This example uses simple example Parameters and Hardware files found in the `Assets` directory:
 - `Assets/Parameters.xml`